technicalwriting/dev/data/embeddings.rst

 =============

-Some docs sites have a recommendation system that makes you aware of other docs that may be relevant for your needs.
-Basically, they look at whatever page you're currently on, find other pages related to this one, and recommend that you also check out those other pages.
+Some docs sites have a recommendation system that makes you aware of other relevant docs.
+The system looks at whatever page you're currently on, finds other pages related to this one, and then recommends other pages to visit.
 Embeddings provide a new way to support this feature, probably at a fraction of the cost of previous methods.
 Here's how it works:

 1. Generate an embedding for each page on your docs site.
 2. For each page, compare its embedding against all other page embeddings